ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 Community Hub Item.

-Once an IPA server is successfully provisioned and configured within your EWC environment, this template reduces the remaining configuration to a one-time setup for Morpheus such that:
+Once an IPA server is successfully provisioned and configured within your EWC environment, this template reduces the Morpheus configuration required to achieve the following behaviour:
 * New VMs created via the Morpheus UI, within a user-defined Morpheus Network Domain, will enroll onto an IPA server's provided DNS and LDAP services, enabling users to log into any VM with